-The Receiver's Motion must be denied for no less than the following five reasons.
+The Receiver's Motion must be denied for no less than the following four reasons.
 First, the Receiver may not sell the properties at issue free and clear of the Mortgagees' liens where (a) there is no equity obtained for the Receivership Estate, (b) the sale constitutes an impermissible taking, (c) the stripping of mortgages violates due process, and (d) the Receiver's Motion tries to create federal common law as an end-run around Illinois state law regarding secured mortgages Second, the Receiver has failed to act with due regard to the realization of the true and proper value of the properties.
-Third, the credit bid process is illusory and violates Fannie Mae's and Citibank as Trustee's security interests.
-Fourth, sales to affiliates of the current property manager should be barred as they violate the Receiver Order prohibiting conflicts of interests and are not arm's length transactions.
-Fifth, even if the sale process could be approved - which it cannot - it fails to immediately disburse proceeds to Fannie Mae and Citibank as Trustee.
+Third, the credit bid process is illusory and violates the Mortgagees' security interests.
+Fourth, even if the sale process could be approved - which it cannot - it fails to immediately disburse proceeds to the Mortgagees.